Harry Beadle

-Harry Alfie Beadle (born 7 January 2003) is an English professional footballer who plays as a defender for Bishop's Stortford on loan from club Colchester United.
+Harry Alfie Beadle (born 7 January 2003) is an English professional footballer who plays as a defender for Dover Athletic F.C. signing from Aveley F.C.

 Career

 Beadle progressed through the Academy at Charlton Athletic prior to signing a professional contract with Colchester United on 4 June 2021.
 He made his professional debut on 7 September 2021, starting in Colchester's EFL Trophy match against Gillingham.

 He spent the 2022–23 campaign on loan at Bishop's Stortford, winning promotion to the National League North following title success before joining Braintree Town in July 2023, signing on a short-term basis.
 In October 2023, he returned to Bishop's Stortford on an initial one-month loan deal.